Between vintage and modern

-Humberto Delgado International Airport (LIS) receives daily flights from several world capitals.
-It is only 6 km from the center of Lisbon.
-To get out of there and go to the central region, you can take a transfer, bus, subway or taxi/transport by application.
-You can also arrive in other cities in Portugal and travel to Lisbon by train or bus.
+Humberto Delgado International Airport (LIS) receives daily flights from several world capitals and is located only 6 km from the center of Lisbon.
+From there, you can take a transfer, bus, subway, or taxi/transport by application to the city center.
+If you’re in a different city, you can easily travel to Lisbon by train or bus.

 In the city

-For those with a lot of energy, Lisbon is a city that can easily be explored on foot and by public transport.
-If that is your case, it is worth buying the Lisboa Card, which gives access to circulate by bus, train, subway, and elevators – and still get entrances to museums and train trips to Sintra and Cascais.
-Cable cars (electric) and tuk-tuks are also an option.
+If you don’t mind walking, Lisbon is a city that can easily be explored on foot and by public transport.
+If that is your case, it is worth buying the Lisboa Card, which gives you access to bus, train, subway, and elevators – and still get entrances to museums and train trips to Sintra and Cascais.
+Cable cars (electric trams) and tuk-tuks are also an option.
 For those going by car, parking is easy (and cheap).

 Best time to go

 The climate in Lisbon is pleasant all year round.
 From December to February, it’s a bit cold.
-The thermometer is not negative, but you may get a little rain.
+Temperature is not negative, but you may get a little rain.
 The heat comes between June and September, along with the (many) tourist groups that invade the city.
-It is the most expensive time there.
-October, November, March, April and May are milder and have more friendly prices.
+It is also the most expensive time to visit.
+October, November, March, April, and May are milder and have more friendly prices.

 Best areas and regions

 The Baixa houses the largest concentration of hotels per square meter in Lisbon.
 For this reason, it has options for all tastes (and all budgets).
 Even though it’s right in the tourist buzz, you find reasonable prices and good value for your money.
 It has easy access to the river, restaurants of all kinds, and the subway.